 You know how oils emulsified in a mixer.
 Well, they do the same in blender too.
 Adding some healthy oil like Flaxseed oil and Avocado oil to your drinks would make the difference too.
 Just a tablespoon or two would suffice.

-Jam, compote and any fruits reducing could be used to thicken smoothie.
+Jam, compote, and any fruits reducing could be used to thicken the smoothie.
 Since these are sweet, you would probably use in small quantity over plant base or bland flavor smoothie.
-Make your own jam or compote by reducing its liquid would give you full control over sweetness level while omit the extra sugary.
+Make your own jam or compote by reducing its liquid would give you full control over sweetness level while omitting the extra sugary.

 Dairy alternate ice

-You can made ice cube from coconut water, almond milk, soy milk…Just freeze them and throw into your smoothie at the last step for a creamier cold beverage.
+You can make ice cube from coconut water, almond milk, soy milk…Just freeze them and throw into your smoothie at the last step for a creamier cold beverage.

-Flavor powder like cocoa absorb liquid thus make your smoothie thicker in that way.
+Flavor powder like cocoa absorbs liquid thus make your smoothie thicker in that way.
 If you’re on an exercise routine, try protein powder.

 Oat and similar products

-Oats, quinoa, oat meal … are all thickener with soluble fiber that absorb liquid so well.
+Oats, quinoa, oatmeal … are all thickener with soluble fiber that absorbs liquid so well.
 Try these during breakfast for a more fulfilling smoothie with all the energy to keep your body going all day long.

-Any editable flour made from chickpea, rice, tapioca, almond, coconut… would work with smoothie.
-Remember to mix them up before hand with some water or juice before scooping into your blender with the rest of the ingredients
+Any editable flour made from chickpea, rice, tapioca, almond, coconut… would work with a smoothie.
+Remember to mix them up beforehand with some water or juice before scooping into your blender with the rest of the ingredients

 Recipes for making smoothies without yogurt